Mad1232/GitHub-Reminder/README.md

 ### Key Contributions
 - **Leadership**: Guided the project from ideation to development, production, and deployment.
-- **Backend Development**: Built the backend using Spring Boot, integrating SQL for data storage.
+- **Backend Development**: Built the backend using Spring Boot, integrating SQL for data storage, managing.
-- **Frontend Design**: Designed the user interface with Android Studio and prototyped ideas using Figma.
+- **Frontend Design**: Designed the user interface by prototyping ideas using Figma.
 - **API Development**: Created RESTful APIs for efficient communication between the frontend and backend.
 - **Client Collaboration**: Actively engaged with users to incorporate feedback and add meaningful features.
-- **Testing**: Wrote test cases to maintain quality and reliability.
+- **Testing**: Wrote test cases to maintain quality and reliability, tested API requests using Postman and .
+- **Role-Based Access**: Created different user roles(client, vet, admin), each having a different view and access of the app.
+- **Websockets Implementation**: Worked on creating a global chat feature.

 ---